Maxim Roy

-Maxim Roy (born March 7, 1972) is a French-Canadian actress.
-In English, she is best known for playing Detective Isabelle Latendresse in the English version of the Canadian police drama television series 19-2, Jocelyn Fray in the fantasy series Shadowhunters, and Mob mistress Michelle in Bad Blood.
+Maxim Roy (born March 7, 1972) is a Canadian actress, who acts mainly in Francophone media.
+In English, she is best known for playing Detective Isabelle Latendresse in the English-language version of the Canadian police drama television series 19-2, Jocelyn Fray in the fantasy series Shadowhunters, and Mob mistress Michelle in Bad Blood.

 Career

 Roy has worked in theatre, film and television.
 Her breakthrough was the lead in a thirteen-episode TV series Au nom du Pere et du Fils.
 She then went on to do the sequel, Le Sorcier.
 She appeared in Love & Human Remains and in the television film Platinum.
 Her theatrical work includes roles in musicals and in the play L'Affaire Tartuffe.
 She appeared in the Golden Reel winning Les Boys in 1999.

-Roy is a founder and co-owner of the film production company, Sanna Films.
-The company's first film Final Four, was written and directed by Roy.
-She plays a part in a second production, Lotto 6/66, starring Peter Miller and directed by one of Roy's partners, Dominic Laurence James.
+Roy is a founder and co-owner of the film production company Sanna Films.
+The company's first film, Final Four, was written and directed by Roy.
+She plays a part in a second production, Lotto 6/66, starring Peter Miller and directed by one of Roy's partners, Dominic James.